-Theorem 3.39 (Classification of 2-cohomotopical flux quantum states on the torus).
+Theorem 3.40 (Classification of 2-cohomotopical flux quantum states on the torus).

-- (i) Over the torus with aa-spin structure, the spaces a 2-cohomotopical flux quantum states (22), which are irreducible already before covariantization, are all isomorphic to the tensor product of 1D rep of MCG(Σ1)aa with the representation HT (108) for some ζ = eπi μ/K with gcd(p, K) = 1. - (ii) The same holds over the torus with pp-spin structure except that here the tensor is with a group character of $SL_2(\mathbb{Z})$ and the braiding phase must satisfy the further condition that $Kp \in 2\mathbb{Z}$ . - (iii) All of these irreps have dimension ("ground state degeneracy") equal to K.
+- (i) Over the torus with aa-spin structure, the spaces a 2-cohomotopical flux quantum states (22), which are irreducible already before covariantization, are all isomorphic to the tensor product of 1D rep of MCG(Σ12)^{aa} with the representation H{T2} (109) for some ζ = e^{πi ^p/K} with gcd(p, K) = 1. - (ii) The same holds over the torus with pp-spin structure except that here the tensor is with a group character of $SL_2(\mathbb{Z})$ and the braiding phase must satisfy the further condition that $Kp \in 2\mathbb{Z}$. - (iii) All of these irreps have dimension ("ground state degeneracy") equal to K.

 Proof.
 The claimed covariantizable irreps before covariantization are due to Prop.
 3.33, and covariantizations subject to the stated conditions are established by Prop.
 3.37 (for the pp-spin structure) and Prop.
-3.38 (for the aa-spin structure).
+3.39 (for the aa-spin structure).
 Then item (ii) of Lem.
-3.27 says that this exhausts the possible covariantizations up to tensoring with an MCG-character, as claimed.
+3.27 says that this exhausts the possible covariantizations up to tensoring with an MCG-character, as claimed. \Box

-Remark 3.40 (Fine-structure of topological order of 2-cohomotopical flux on the torus).
+Remark 3.41 (Fine-structure of topological order of 2-cohomotopical flux on the torus).

-(i) There are precisely 12 distinct group characters $SL_2(\mathbb{Z}) \to \mathbb{C}^{\times}$ (taking values in 12th roots of unity, cf. [43, Cor.
+- (i) There are precisely 12 distinct group characters $SL_2(\mathbb{Z}) \to \mathbb{C}^{\times}$ (taking values in 12th roots of unity, cf. [46, Cor.
 2.4]), so that Thm.
-3.39 means that over the torus with pp-spin stucture, there are for every admissible braiding phase $\zeta = e^{\pi i \frac{p}{K}}$ precisely 12 distinct irreducible spaces of quantum states, all 12 essentially as predicted by U(1)-Chern-Simons theory (cf. Rem.
-3.35, except for the more general braiding phases $\zeta$ ), in particular all having the same ground state degeneracy K, but differing subtly in the further fine-print of their "topological order", namely differing in the one of 12 possible sets of extra phases which they pick up under modular transformations.

-(ii) On the other hand, for the aa-spin structure there are countably many distinct group homomorphisms $MCG(\Sigma_1^2)^{aa} \rightarrow \mathbb{C}^{\times}$ so that Thm. means that, for each braiding phase in this situation, there are these countably many irreducible spaces of quantum states differing by complex phases in their modular transformation property.
+3.40 means that over the torus with pp-spin stucture, there are for every admissible braiding phase $\zeta = e^{\pi i \frac{p}{K}}$ precisely 12 distinct irreducible spaces of quantum states, all 12 essentially as predicted by U(1)-Chern-Simons theory (cf. Rem.
+3.35, except for the more general braiding phases ζ), in particular all having the same ground state degeneracy K, but differing subtly in the further fine-print of their "topological order", namely differing in the one of 12 possible sets of extra phases which they pick up under modular transformations. - (ii) On the other hand, for the aa-spin structure there are countably many distinct group homomorphisms $MCG(\Sigma_1^2)^{aa} \rightarrow \mathbb{C}^{\times}$ so that Thm.
+3.40 means that, for each braiding phase in this situation, there are these countably many irreducible spaces of quantum states differing by complex phases in their modular transformation property. - (iii) All this is under the assumption that the irreps of the semidirect product of the torus flux monodromy with the modular group remains an irrep under restriction to the torus flux monodromy group.
+We may drop this assumption to obtain yet more irreps over the torus, for instance by tensoring with higher dimensional irreps of the modular group.
+Such representations should be the state spaces of systems with several anyon species that may transform into each other under actions of the modula group.